GALLERY OF PHOTOS:

 In August 2010, Paul Simon and Tony Award winning director Diane Paulus chose her for the central role of Esmeralda Agron in the New York Public Theatre’s concert production of THE CAPEMAN at the Delacorte Theater in Central park.
 She captured the attention of The New York Times giving a performance that was, “heartbreaking…one of the most magnetic musical theatre performances of the year”, in addition to receiving a rave from theatre columnist Michael Riedel of the NY POST.

-She won her second Helen Hayes Award for Lead Actress in a Musical in 2013 For
+She won her second Helen Hayes Award for Lead Actress in a Musical For